cantaloupe-project/cantaloupe/README.md

 of the tests in the `freedeps` profile passing, there is a `docker-compose.yml` file available that will spin up all needed dependencies in separate containers, and run the tests in another container.
-From the project root directory, invoke `docker-compose -f docker/{platform}/docker-compose.yml up`.
+From the project root directory, invoke:

+  `docker-compose -f docker/{platform}/docker-compose.yml up --build --exit-code-from cantaloupe`.

 ### Output testing